-Hermon's Comprehensive Plan was developed in accordance with the statutory requirements of the Comprehensive Planning and Land Use Regulation Act of 1988 (MRS Title 30, Section 4861).
-The adoption of the plan can assist Hermon in receiving preferential consideration when applying for federally or state funded grants that affect community development (MRSA Title 30-A, Section 4349).
+Hermon's Comprehensive Plan was developed in accordance with the statutory requirements of the Comprehensive Planning and Land Use Regulation Act of 1988 (MRSA Title 30-A, Chapter 187, Subchapter 2, Section 4321).
+The adoption of the plan has and will continue to assist Hermon in receiving preferential consideration when applying for federal or state funded grants that affect community development (MRSA Title 30-A, Section 4349-A).